Mfisabil321/MSIB_Final_project_15/README.md

     - Access the Airflow on port `8081`
     - Access the Metabase on port `3001`, for the username and password, you can try to access the [.env](/.env) file
     - Since we have 2 Postgres containers, you can use `dataeng-warehouse-postgres` container as your data warehouse and ignore the `dataeng-ops-postgres` container since it is only being used for the opetrational purposes.
+- create modeling in postgres adding 3 tables
+    -The file is in the query_and_documentasi folder, the file name is Query_penambahan_table_FP
 ---
 ## Folder Structure